La Paz

 As the seat of the government of Bolivia, La Paz is the site of the Palacio Quemado, the presidential palace.
 It is also the seat of the Bolivian legislature, the Plurinational Legislative Assembly, and numerous government departments and agencies.
 The constitutional capital of Bolivia, Sucre, retains the judicial power.
 The city hosts all the foreign embassies as well as international missions in the country.
 La Paz is an important political, administrative, economic, and sports center of Bolivia; it generates 24% of the nation's gross domestic product and serves as the headquarters for numerous Bolivian companies and industries.

-La Paz is also an important cultural center of Latin America, as it hosts several landmarks belonging to the colonial times, such as the San Francisco Church, the Metropolitan Cathedral, the Plaza Murillo and Jaén Street.
+La Paz is also an important cultural center of South America, as it hosts several landmarks dating from colonial times, such as the San Francisco Church, the Metropolitan Cathedral, the Plaza Murillo and Jaén Street.
 La Paz is also situated at the confluence of archaeological regions of the Tiwanaku and Inca Empire.
-The city is renowned for its unique markets, particularly the Witches' Market, and for its vibrant nightlife.
-Its unusual topography offers unique views of the city and the surrounding mountains of the Cordillera Real from numerous natural viewing points.
-The city is considered to be a unique metropolitan structure, where a majority of the city has been built into the canyon of the Chuqiyapi and Irpavi Rivers.
-La Paz is also home to the largest urban cable car network in the world.
-In May 2015, it was officially recognized as one of the New 7 Wonders Cities together with Beirut, Doha, Durban, Havana, Kuala Lumpur and Vigan.
-La Paz is listed on the Global Cities Index 2015, and is considered a global city type "Gamma" by Globalization and World Cities Research Network (GaWC).
+The city is renowned for its markets, particularly the Witches' Market, and for its nightlife.
+Its topography offers views of the city and the surrounding mountains of the Cordillera Real from numerous natural viewing points.
+La Paz is home to the largest urban cable car network in the world.